makerjose/credit-card-vault/readme.md

 # Credit Card Vault (MERN)

 This is an app that collects credit card details of users and uses role based authentication to create, view, update and delete.
+The account balance is updated if a user buys a product.
+(Sensitive card details are hashed)

 ## Install Dependencies (frontend & backend)